navaam-star/Activity1/README.md

 # Activity1
-“This repository is an example about how to integrate GitHub with RStudio Cloud”.
+“This repository is a second attempt to integrate GitHub with RStudio Cloud”.